marko-avlijas/dotfiles/README.md

 First cd into dotfiles directory.

-    cp gitconfig_secret.example gitconfig_secret
+    cp git/gitconfig_secret.example git/gitconfig_secret

-Now open gitconfig_secret in your text editor and fill it with your git user name and email.
+Now open `git/gitconfig_secret` in your text editor and fill it with your git user name and email.

 To install everything: `./install/bootstrap.sh`

-Or pick and choose what to install by calling individual scripts.
+Or pick and choose what to install by calling individual scripts in `install` directory.

 ## What's inside?